AVEVA/AVEVA-Samples-OMF/README.md

 ## Support

-If your support question or issue is related to something with an OSIsoft product (an error message, a problem with product configuration, etc...), please open a case with OSIsoft Tech Support through myOSIsoft Customer Portal ([https://my.osisoft.com](https://my.osisoft.com)).
+If your support question or issue is related to something with an AVEVA product (an error message, a problem with product configuration, etc...), please open a case with AVEVA Tech Support through myOSIsoft Customer Portal ([https://my.osisoft.com](https://my.osisoft.com)).

 If your support question or issue is related to a non-modified sample (or test) or documentation for the sample; please email Samples@osisoft.com.